-Article 4.4 CONDITIONS OF EMPLOYMENT
+Article 4.5 CONDITIONS OF EMPLOYMENT

-- 1.0 An Instructor on a probationary appointment shall be reviewed by his/her Department by May 15 or the Instructors' contract termination date, whichever is earlier, each year of the appointment.
+1.0 An Instructor on a probationary appointment shall be reviewed by his/her Department by May 15 or the Instructors' contract termination date, whichever is earlier, each year of the appointment.
 The review in the second year of service shall be for conversion from a probationary to a continuing appointment.
 Instructors who have been placed on maternity leave or sick leave for a period of at least 25 consecutive weeks may be granted a twelve month extension.
-The extension must be requested prior to April 1 of the year in which the review is to take place. - 1.1 The review of a probationary candidate for a continuing appointment shall be carried out by a committee made up of the Chair and two departmental members who interact professionally with the Instructor.
+The extension must be requested prior to April 1 of the year in which the review is to take place.

+- 1.1 The review of a probationary candidate for a continuing appointment shall be carried out by a committee made up of the Chair and two departmental members who interact professionally with the Instructor.
 All departmental members may submit written comments on the performance of the candidate but individuals for whom the Instructor carries out duties shall provide their written comments as part of the review process.
 These comments must be noted in the record of the review.
 The results of the review shall be transmitted by the Chair to the Dean of the Faculty with a copy of the letter to the Instructor.
 The Dean will notify the Academic Vice-President and Provost, in writing, of the recommendation of the review committee and his/her decision with regard to the granting of a continuing appointment.
 After consultation with the Academic Vice-President and Provost, the Dean shall convey his/her decision to the Laboratory Instructor in writing.
-The Dean and the Chair may agree to extend the probationary period by an additional year.

-- 2.0 Probationary and continuing appointments will be for up to fifty two (52) weeks per year.
-Continuation of such appointments is subject to the normal university exigencies and normal employment practices. - 2.0.1 During the term of this agreement no Lab Instructors shall have his or her currently contracted number of weeks per year reduced. - 2.1 Vacation entitlement is to be taken during the term of the appointment. - 2.2 Laboratory Instructors holding continuing appointments may qualify for unpaid leave of absence for up to twelve (12) months without loss of seniority. - 3.0 The cost of any required recertification for Laboratory Instructors shall be covered by the University. - 4.
-0 Working Hours
+The Dean and the Chair may agree to extend the probationary period by an additional year. - 2.0 Probationary and continuing appointments will be for up to fifty two (52) weeks per year.
+Continuation of such appointments is subject to the normal university exigencies and normal employment practices. - 2.1 Vacation entitlement is to be taken during the term of the appointment. - 2.2 Laboratory Instructors holding continuing appointments may qualify for unpaid leave of absence for up to twelve (12) months without loss of seniority. - 3.0 The cost of any required recertification for Laboratory Instructors shall be covered by the University.

+4. 0 Working Hours